DrSLDR/eficode-wapp/cloud/README.md

 images from somewhere.
 The `instance` variant does not require that --- indeed, it doesn't provision the instance at all, but instead defers that to the Ansible component, which can deploy the Docker images from the local machine using `docker export`.

+**Note:** Both Terraform definitions use local state storage.
+This is done for the purposes of this evaluation only --- for _any_ shared environment, the TF State should be placed in a shared location.